 28-day cycle: 125 mg orally once a day for 21 consecutive days followed by 7 days off

-Use: For HR-positive, HER2-negative advanced or metastatic breast cancer in combination with an aromatase inhibitor as initial endocrine-based therapy in postmenopausal women OR fulvestrant in women with disease progression following endocrine therapy.
+Use: For the treatment of adult patients with hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative advanced or metastatic breast cancer in combination with an aromatase inhibitor as initial endocrine-based therapy in postmenopausal women OR fulvestrant in women with disease progression following endocrine therapy

 Renal Dose Adjustments

 Mild/Moderate/Severe renal impairment (CrCl greater than 15 mL/min): No adjustment recommended.